 What is CGI Animation?

+What is CGI animation?
 No area of cinema has embraced this tech more than fully animated CGI movies.
-Stop motion animation was a fairly popular style for a while, even while many animated movies were still hand drawn.
+Stop motion animation was a fairly popular style for a while, even while many animated movies were still hand-drawn.
 It was the closest filmmaking got to three-dimensional animation, but it took time and a lot of effort to get done.
 It also took a long time, since stop-motion requires you to map out each bit of movement that will be shown on-screen.

-Soon computers began dominating the arena of hand-drawn and stop motion animation with CGI.
-This technology made it possible to create three-dimensional worlds that were not constrained to actual real-life filmmaking.
+Soon computers began dominating the arena of hand-drawn and stop-motion animation with CGI.
+This technology made it possible to create three-dimensional worlds that were not constrained to actual live-action filmmaking.
 Not only that, but computer animation allowed filmmakers to be as realistic or as fantastical as they wanted.

 Pixar continues to improve their craft